Practical / Beginner

 The upside and the downside

-I'll add one more caution that has nothing to do with your body and everything to do with product quality.
+One more caution has nothing to do with your body and everything to do with product quality.
 Peptides are proteins, and proteins are fragile.
 Research has shown that physical stress damages them: Zapadka and colleagues, writing in Interface Focus, described how agitation drives peptide aggregation, and Jain and colleagues showed in Scientific Reports that freeze-thaw cycles trigger protein aggregation too.
 What that means for you is that how a product is made, shipped, and stored matters as much as what's on the label.
 A poorly handled vial isn't the medication that was studied in those trials.

-I tell you that this is a tool, not a verdict on your willpower.
+The education team emphasizes that this is a tool, not a verdict on your willpower.
 If you've struggled with weight, that struggle was never a character flaw.
 It was biology working against you, and these medications happen to speak the same language your biology does.

 When to talk to someone